General information about placing materials on reserve can be found on the Placing Physical Materials on Reserve page of this guide.

 All materials on reserve are automatically taken off reserve at the end of the semester unless a request is submitted to carry them over to the next semester.

-You can carry over current physical reserves by replying to the "Reserves carry-over" email you will receive each semester, providing the following information:
+You can carry over current physical reserves by notifying reserves staff before the end of the semester, providing the following information:

 For physical reserves from previous semesters, we ask that you re-submit using the forms as we don't have a database that tracks past physical reserves.